 Our commission, something usually set in the initial consultation, is based upon what we estimate the gross sales will be and how much work must be done in order for your sale to be successful.
 (N.b.: We may quote lower commissions on particular items — e.g., motorcycles, higher end automobiles, recreational vehicles, boats, farm implements, and other exceptionally high ticket items.)

 We cannot quote a “one size fits all” commission here, as each estate merits a different commission based upon its estimated gross, the labor required (we pay for all labor), advertising costs (we pay these), and so forth.

-We tend to book our sales several months in advance, and require that all firm and final decisions about what will be sold and what will not be sold be made prior to any contract being signed.
+We tend to book our sales several months in advance, and require that all firm and final decisions about what will and will not be sold be made prior to any contract being signed.